Medically reviewed by Drugs.com. Last updated on Oct 16, 2022.

 - Phenylketonuria (PKU)—The orally disintegrating tablet contains phenylalanine, which can make this condition worse.

 Take this medicine only as directed by your doctor.
-Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Do not miss any doses.